qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

 Supervised classification is one of the most widely used training objectives in machine learning, but not every task can be defined as such.
 For example,

-1. Your classes may change quickly --e.g., new classes may be added over time,
+1. Your classes may change quickly —e.g., new classes may be added over time,
-2. You may not have samples from every possible categories,
+2. You may not have samples from every possible category,
 3. It may be impossible to enumerate all the possible classes during the training time,
 4. You may have an essentially different task, e.g., search or retrieval.